Sunz of Man: 2002–2006

 Hell Razah, Prodigal Sunn and 60 Second Assassin, returned in 2002 with the group's second official studio album Saviorz Day.
-The album was met with a lukewarm reception commercially and critically.
+The album was met with a mediocre reception commercially and critically.
 In 2004, The First Testament saw a re-release as Elements, which featured most of the tracks from The First Testament, as well as a handful of other previously unreleased tracks.
 Later in 2004, Hell Razah and 4th Disciple (under the prefix "Sunz of Man presents") released the album Freedom of Speech, which spawned the single "Article One" b/w "Project Love".
 In 2003, Shabazz announced a return to the group, but a new group album has yet to be recorded, and no further efforts were made.
 The group's most recent release was a 2006 compilation titled The Old Testament, which features the group's early singles as well as some of their later hits.